 It is talk of ‘home’, a search for its definition, that opens the first of the three plays of 9 Million and Counting.
 “Rootedness,” one voice defines.
 “A place where I feel safe,” another says, uncertain.
 These voices, recordings of actual people interviewed by the playwrights, seem removed or distant from the experience of the refugees these plays highlight.
 Whereas these people struggle like any other native Britannic might over so artless a question as what ‘home’ means, the audience knows that refugees struggling for safety have far less certainty in instability.

-A surprising tactic, use of actual recorded voices and interviews and articles verbatim extends throughout these three plays to create a fragmentary effect.
-They form collages of perspectives looming over the actors, often possessing them, a reflection of that crushing immobility of our digitalised age as those interviewed also seem mired by constant distraction… these new technologies that purportedly open a wider world consciousness actually, in contradiction, fail to mobilise.
+A surprising tactic, use of actual recorded voices, interviews, and articles verbatim extends throughout these three plays to create a fragmentary effect.
+They form collages of perspectives, which loom over the actors, often possessing them.
+This reflects that crushing immobility of our digitalised age, as those interviewed also seem mired by constant distraction.
+The point is clear: these new technologies that purportedly open a wider world consciousness actually demobilise us.
 This is most effectual in the first two plays, Where The Heart Is and You Were Saying?, which are akin to tragedies with a few comedic elements.
-The third, The Swarm, is the satyr play, a comedy with tragic elements drawn from news updates seeming burlesque at times.
+The third, The Swarm, is the satyr play, a comedy with tragic elements drawn from news updates, seeming burlesque at times.